arnavc1712/treasurehunt/README.md

 # treasurehunt
 Built a Search Engine from ground up, including web crawlers.
+It uses Breadth First Search to crawl the websites, with the depth of the BFS being configurable.

+Added features and a very simple User Interface for keyword lookup, with results being served according to the PageRank Algorithm.

+Have create Indexes on the keywords too.
+For now it supports single keyword lookup only.

 Downloads required